Comcast/money/README.md

 - *aspectj* - use java annotations and aspectj to non-intrusively add distributed tracing to your application
 - *kafka* - we do provide support for sending money data directly to kafka.  **Note: this module is dated and could use some love**

+In addition to what you find in this repository, there are also other repositories:

-You can also find [Go-lang](https://github.com/Comcast/golang-money) support as well in a separate repository.
+- [Go-lang](https://github.com/Comcast/golang-money) support as well in a separate repository.
+- [Purely Functional Money](https://github.com/ccadllc/cedi-dtrace) is a library that supports tracing for principled functional programming in Scala.
+If this repository is too side effecting for you to stomach, this is where you should go.

 ## Distributed Tracing Reads